Multimessenger consistency relations bridging gravitational wave and large scale structure observations: Large scale structure observations implications for the GW-EMW luminosity distance

-Large scale structure observations can be used to constrain $G_{eff}$, and the recent DESI \cite{Ishak:2024jhs} results are setting stringent constraints on its redshift dependence.
-Assuming the GW speed to be the same as the speed of light, the consistency relation gives a relation between $G_{eff}$ and the GW-EMW distance ratio.
-This can be used to estimate what can be the expected deviation of GWs observations from GR.
-As an example, in fig.(\ref{dgwdem}) we show the GW-EMW distance ratio implied by the CR, based on the best fit curve obtained in \cite{Ishak:2024jhs} for the parametrization in eq.(\ref{GeffP}).
+Large scale structure observations can be used to constrain $G^{\Psi}_{\rm eff}$ and $G^{\Psi+\phi}_{\rm eff}$, and the recent DESI \cite{Ishak:2024jhs} results are setting stringent constraints on their redshift dependence.
+Assuming the GW speed to be the same as the speed of light, the consistency relation gives a relation between $G^{\Psi}_{\rm eff}$ and the GW-EMW distance ratio.
+This can be used to estimate what can be the expected deviation of GWs observations from GR for the theories satisfying the CRs.